cosmos/sdk-tutorials/academy/xl-cosmjs/with-kepler.md

 ## Conclusion

-You have how updated your CosmJs GUI so that it integrates with Keplr.
+You have how updated your CosmJS GUI so that it integrates with Keplr.